jonasjaeger-sci/mod905/README.rst

 with emphasis on methods based on transition interface sampling replica exchange transition interface sampling.

-PyRETIS is open source (see the COPYING and COPYING.LESSER files) and can be interfaced with other simulation packages such as GROMACS or CP2K.
+PyRETIS is open source (see the COPYING file) and can be interfaced with other simulation packages such as GROMACS or CP2K.